 "We at NYSPACE learn not only what is currently on the market, but

 We hope you found this helpful.
 Some is obvious, but we believe it presents a good overview of how this business works.
 Unfortunately the learning curve is such that you learn this "stuff" just in time to forget it.
 By the time you're ready to do it again, say in five years or so, everything has changed - the market, the buildings, the rents, and most of the players - more than half the brokers and salespeople will be gone and replaced.
 We at NYSPACE have a long, successful track record of helping tenants through this learning curve - this maze if you will.
 Our job, again, is not to sell you a space or convince you what to do.
 Our job is to help you sort through ALL the available information so you can make the best informed business decision in choosing space for your company.

-All contents Copyright 2010 NYSPACE
+All contents Copyright 2017

 Trademarks: NYSPACE ™, NEWYORKSPACE ™, Names and Logo